awsdocs/amazon-ec2-user-guide/doc_source/virtualization_types.md

 For the best performance, we recommend that you use current generation instance types and HVM AMIs when you launch your instances\.
 For more information about current generation instance types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
 If you are using previous generation instance types and would like to upgrade, see [Upgrade Paths](https://aws.amazon.com/ec2/previous-generation/#Upgrade_Paths)\.

-For information about the types of the Amazon Linux AMI recommended for each instance type, see the [Amazon Linux AMI Instance Type Matrix](https://aws.amazon.com/amazon-linux-ami/instance-type-matrix/)\.

 **HVM AMIs**
 HVM AMIs are presented with a fully virtualized set of hardware and boot by executing the master boot record of the root block device of your image\.
 This virtualization type provides the ability to run an operating system directly on top of a virtual machine without any modification, as if it were run on the bare\-metal hardware\.
 The Amazon EC2 host system emulates some or all of the underlying hardware that is presented to the guest\.